-Today, it is known as a popular district along Arab Street, where age-old traditions and trendy boutiques come together in a harmonious blend.
+Today, it is known as a popular district near Bugis MRT Station, where age-old traditions and trendy boutiques come together in a harmonious blend along Arab Street.

 Kampong Glam today is no longer what it was like in its colonial era.
-Its transformation has turned it into a haunt for not just locals, but also hip travellers alike.
-This isn’t surprising, considering that the place offers a ton of interesting spots—anything from majestic cultural buildings, to eye-popping street art, restaurants, bars and shops.
-There’s simply nothing quite like Kampong Glam food.
+Its transformation has turned it into a haunt for not just locals but also hip travellers alike.
+This is not surprising, considering that the place offers a ton of interesting spots—anything from majestic cultural buildings to eye-popping street art, restaurants, bars and shops.
+And there is simply nothing quite like Kampong Glam food.
 Having said that, more efforts are underway to help enliven the area even further.

 Until then though, we’ve gathered some of the current must-visits whenever you’re around the area!